getappmap/appmap-js/docs/reference/vscode.md

 Clicking on the "Play" button next to the "Run with AppMap" launch configuration will start your Java application with the necessary AppMap configuration flags enabled by default.

-When your application is running you can proceed to record AppMaps using either [Requests Recording](/docs/reference/appmap-java#requests-recording) or [Remote Recording](https://appmap.io/docs/reference/vscode.html#remote-recording)
+When your application is running you can proceed to record AppMap Data using either [Requests Recording](/docs/reference/appmap-java#requests-recording) or [Remote Recording](https://appmap.io/docs/reference/vscode.html#remote-recording)

 ## Extension actions